laradock/laradock/DOCUMENTATION/content/introduction/index.md

 You can turn On/Off as many instances of as any container without worrying about the configurations, everything works like a charm.

 - **Database Engines:**
-MySQL - MariaDB - MongoDB - Neo4j - RethinkDB - PostgreSQL - Postgres Postgis.
+MySQL - MariaDB - MongoDB - Neo4j - RethinkDB - MSSQL - PostgreSQL - Postgres Postgis.
 - **Cache Engines:**
 Redis - Memcached - Aerospike
 - **PHP Servers:**